garrandall/popular-music-data/tracks/i-wish-i-were-andy-kim.md

 And I wish I were, I wish I were
 All I should have been
 But most of all, oh, most of all
-I wish, I wish, I wish, ooh
+I wish, I wish, I wish, oh